South Shaganappi Study

 Does the project have funding?

-No. Before funding is allocated, an approved plan is required.
-Recommendations from the study, if approved, will enable changes for Shaganappi Trail to be prioritized for funding through Investing in Mobility.
+No. Recommendations from the study, will enable changes for Shaganappi Trail to be prioritized for funding through Investing in Mobility.

 The study will also look for short-term opportunities for improvements.
-Low-cost changes that can be implemented with little or no construction may be funded through existing City programs.
+Low-cost changes that can be implemented with little or no construction may be funded through existing City programs and budgets.

 Who should I contact if I have questions about the study?